-To understand if your portable generator can power your central air conditioner, you first must know the required wattage.
+To understand whether your portable generator can power your central air conditioner, you first must know the required wattage.

 You’ll also need to know both the starting wattage and running wattage capacity of your generator.

-If the AC’s wattage is within the boundaries of the generator’s wattage, you should be able to go ahead and safely power your central AC.
+If the AC’s wattage is within the boundaries of the generator’s wattage, you should be able to safely power your central AC.

 When trying to decide if your central AC and your portable generator are a perfect match, the most significant number is starting wattage.